 Immanuel Christian School is located centrally in Fairfax County, Virginia.
 With two unique, developmentally appropriate campuses that are located just two miles apart.
-We currently serve students from kindergarten through grade eleven.
-By 2021 our high school expansion will be completed, allowing students to call our campus home until graduation day.
+We serve students from kindergarten through high school, allowing students to call our campus home from the earliest grade until graduation day.

 LOWER SCHOOL CAMPUS (K-8th grades)

 Throughout the formative years, students enjoy an inspiring 600,000 square-foot learning space on a 14-acre campus.
 Features include:

 - A kindergarten wing that provides separate classroom space and restrooms for our youngest learners

 - SMART flat panel boards and wiring for mobile computer labs in every classroom

 - A gymnasium, dedicated lunchroom, and a fine arts venue